 Create the Change

-Whether your a grower, producer, neither or both, there is room for everyone to get involved.
+Whether you are a grower, producer, neither or both, there is room for everyone to get involved.
 We don’t need mega-corporations owning global supply chains.
 We know that way of doing business isn’t secure or sustainable.

 So again, where there are gaps, there are opportunities.

-The opportunity to evolve ourselves into a new future of food and agriculture, creating better lives and communities in the process.
+The opportunity is here to evolve ourselves into a new future of food and agriculture, while creating better lives and communities in the process.

 What opportunities have sparked your interest?